sumirk/ml-replatform-pipeline-workshop/README.md

 - If you have completed the above steps - Congratulations !! you have completed the first section of this workshop.
 The fun begins now :)

-- Follow the steps mentioned in the master.ipynb notebook in the root of the cloned repo in Sagemaker studio.
+- Follow the steps mentioned in the Readme.ipynb notebook in the root of the cloned repo in Sagemaker studio.